aakashkushwah26/SQL-RETAIL-ANALYSIS/README.md

-# SQL-RETAIL-ANALYSIS
-📊 E-Commerce App SQL Analysis Project
+# 📊 E-Commerce App SQL Analysis Project
-📝 Description
+# 📝 Description
 This project focuses on analyzing data from an E-Commerce App that is actively undergoing performance optimization.
 The primary goal is to evaluate the app’s daily trends, conversion rates, user growth, and overall business performance using SQL queries to aggregate and join data from various related tables.

 The insights derived help in understanding how the app is performing and in identifying areas that need improvement to better serve users and increase revenue.

-📈 Analysis Points
+# 📌 Analysis Points
-Number of Logins on a Daily Basis
+1. Number of Logins on a Daily Basis
 Calculated daily user login counts to monitor user engagement.

-Daily Trend of Logins
+2. Daily Trend of Logins
 Identified trends and fluctuations in login behavior over time.

-Key Performance Indicators (KPIs) Used
+3. Key Performance Indicators (KPIs) Used
 Daily Active Users (DAU)

 Conversion Rate (orders/logins)